Tom Schedler

 John Thomas Schedler is the former Secretary of State of Louisiana.
 He resigned in 2018 after sexual harassment accusations were made against him.

 In February 2019, he sued the State of Louisiana wanting to be reimbursed attorneys fees and costs in the amount of $14,308 as well as reimbursement for “funds he paid in the original case.”

+Schedler previously served in the Louisiana State Senate.